 Fraud is a growing concern for businesses around the world, especially as global commerce expands.
-According to the most recent PwC Global Economic Crime and Fraud Survey, 51% of organizations have experienced fraud in the last two years.
-That’s the highest level reported in the entire 20 years PwC has run the survey.
+According to the most recent data, fraud affects businesses across all sectors, with losses continuing to rise.
+That's the highest concern reported across modern commerce trends.

 Although selling globally can exponentially increase your revenue, it also opens your business up to more security threats.
 Criminals innovate to create new opportunities for fraud constantly, so you need to be on guard.
 With that in mind, let's discuss the best fraud management solution for your global business.